Call for Nominations

 Announcement of Winner

-The Katz Prize winner will be selected and notified in Fall of 2024.
-The selection committee will also designate two honorable mentions, which will also be publicly recognized by NJCH.
+The Katz Prize winner will be selected and notified in Fall of 2025.
+The selection committee will also designate up to two honorable mentions, which will also be publicly recognized by NJCH.

 Frequently Asked Questions